timofurrer/russian-roulette/README.md

 ... don't be stupid and play russian roulette - ever! <br>
 ...
 What?
 You already played and lost?
 Well, better for you that you haven't made this decision with a loaded gun!
+... and Yes, it really does try to remove your entire system ...